Why Culture Eats Strategy for Breakfast

 Strategies are fluid and change frequently.
 For most companies, new strategies are implemented annually, and updated during the year.
 Strategies must change and adapt to keep pace with shifting markets, increasingly empowered customers and innovative competitors.

 On the other hand, once culture declarations are defined and refined, they seldom change.
 They provide a firm bedrock for how staff align, communicate and work.

-Cultures left to chance and weak cultures fail to align behaviors with strategy.
+Cultures left to chance or weak cultures fail to align behaviors with strategy.
 At best, employees simply go through the motions.
-More often, employees operate as they always have, and irrespective of strategy.
+More often, employees operate as they always have, and irrespective of company strategy.

 Culture is pervasive and perpetual.
 It starts slow but steadily advances like a flywheel to the point where it builds under its own momentum, and is difficult to slow down.